augupta/SQL-SERVER/README.md

 Exclusive lock: when two users are trying to modify, alter or update the data in a table.
 The command of user gets commited first who process first and the command of the second user will go in processing.
 It will process after the first ones's.

 # VIEW- Virtual table, doesnt store the data, simplest the complex queries, enhances the security, encourage the reusability, data abstraction
+CREATE VIEW view_name AS SELECT .......
+FROM table_name AS t JOIN table1_name AS t1 ON ...=...;
+ALTER VIEW view_name AS SELECT .......
+FROM table_name AS t JOIN table1_name AS t1 ON ...=...;
+DROP VIEW view_name;

+# SQL FUNCTIONS : can simplify the queries and make the codes modular and reusable.
+# Scalar Function: returns a single value in a result set.
+# Table valued Functions: when user is running a query and in the result set if the whole table is getting retrieved then we will call it as table valued function.

+CREATE FUNCTION square_fun(num, INT)
+RETURNS INT
+AS
+BEGIN RETURN num*num
+END